Qualicum First Nation: Demographics

-The Qualicum First Nation has 128 members.
+Qualicum First Nation has 128 members.
 As of 2016 Census, there were 74 individuals living on the reserve.

-The Qualicum First Nation camp-ground opens every summer and closes every fall on part of the ocean-front property - a popular campsite and one of few with ocean views and full R.V hook-ups as well.
+The Qualicum First Nation campground opens every summer and closes every fall on part of the ocean front property.
+It is a campsite with ocean views and full R.V hook-ups.

-The Qualicum First Nation also owns and operates a licensed daycare facility which is open to the public.
+Qualicum First Nation also owns and operates 3 licensed daycare facilities which are open to the public.